cooperrc/ME3255F2017/final_project/README.md

 ![Figure 2.
 Square membrane design with sides of 10 um.](./figures/membrane.png)

-Figure 2.
+*Figure 2*.
 Square membrane design with sides of 10 um.
 2A demonstrates the node and element numbering for 9 interior nodes and 16 elements.
 2B shows element 6 and its nodal displacments along with the aveerage displacement as the red point.
 2C shows a cross-section of the force-balance for the square membrane window and 2D shows an